-The furthest I have gone for a gig is Birmingham NEC.
-This is about 100 miles north on the M40 for me.
-The O2 in Stratford, or the Millennium Dome, is closer but takes longer to get to either by car or train.
+The furthest I have gone for a gig in Birmingham NEC.
+This is about 100 miles north of the M40 for me.
+The O2 in Stratford, or the Millennium Dome, is closer but takes longer to get to either by car due to the chaos of London traffic and by train due to all the necessary changes needed.
 It’s quite an interesting journey for me by public transport to Stratford.
 A short taxi journey to the local train station and hop on a train to London.
-If I am lucky enough to get a straight through one it’s 30ish minutes.
+If I am lucky enough to get straight through one, it’s 30ish minutes.
 I need to get off at Marylebone.

-Hopefully the Station Guard who assisted me to access the train has called through to the guard at the trains final destination to help me disembark.
-If he has this prevent any problems or delays to the trains next journey.
-Quite often this message either does not get through or hasn’t even been communicated to the person intended.
-So where does that leave me if the message does not get through?
-I have been to Marylebone enough to know I can just about manage to get off safely on my own.
-The platforms are just the right height.
-If I am careful I am able to get off on my own.
-I practiced a lot with friends to ensure my safety before I was tempted to risk it on my own!
+Hopefully, the Station Guard who assisted me in accessing the train has called through to the guard at the trains final destination to help me disembark.
+If he has this prevent any problems or delays to the trains onward journey.
+Quite often, this message either does not get through or hasn’t even been communicated to the person intended.
+So, where will that leave me if the message does not get through?
+I have been to Marylebone enough to know I can manage to get off the train safely.
+The platforms are just the right height to disembark on my own.
+I practised a lot with friends to ensure my safety before I was tempted to risk it independently!

 So after leaving Marylebone, I head down a street towards Bakers Street Station.
-After entering and making my way down the warren of tunnels towards the Jubilee Line I end up on the correct platform.
+After entering and making my way down the warren of tunnels towards the Jubilee Line, I end up on the correct platform.
 Totally confused as to which direction the tube train I’m about to get on is going.
 It pulls in with a screech of brakes.
-Doors slide open and I wait a few moments for the masses of people to get off.
+Doors slide open, and I wait a few moments for the masses to get off.
 I approach and see there is only an inch or so step I need to negotiate.

-My front casters are up and I move forward the necessary distance so they are in the train.
+My front casters are up, and I move forward the necessary distance so they are on the train.
 I bring my head is forward and push the rear wheels forward to get my torso up the small step.
 I am safely in.
-The train movies away and I am scanning through the gaps between the travellers to see a map and try to work out how many stops I’ll be on here for.
-Luckily this particular time I am travelling in the right direction and can count the stops.
+The train moves away, and I am scanning through the gaps between the travellers to see a map and try to work out how many stops I’ll be on here for.
+Luckily this particular time, I am travelling in the right direction and can count the stops.